 This information can help you to tweak your website’s content to meet the demand of your customers.
 Using search analytics can also help you to plan promotional campaigns and measure the success of existing ones.
 You can also use it to anticipate future sales trends.

-Optimizing your instant search box and plugging ‘no results’ holes is a sure-fire way to improve your conversion rate and keep your bounce rate low.
-Make sure you’re never leaving visitors with nowhere to go and be sure to look over your search analytics reports to get a deeper insight into what your site visitors are looking for.
+Optimizing your instant search box and plugging ‘no search results’ holes is a sure-fire way to improve your conversion rate and keep your bounce rate low.
+Make sure you’re never leaving visitors with nowhere to go.
+Plus, be sure to look over your search analytics reports to get a deeper insight into what your site visitors are looking for.